-The final section provides information on the loan you will receive.
-This includes the loan amount, interest rate, monthly payments and information about whether this is a fixed or adjustable rate loan.
+- The final section provides information on the loan you will receive.
+This includes the loan amount, interest rate, monthly payments, and information about whether this is a fixed or adjustable-rate loan.
 Here, you can also find out whether there is a balloon payment or prepayment penalty.

 Take the time to carefully review this statement with your lender before signing.
-Ask questions to ensure that you understand all of the fees and stipulations.
+Ask questions to ensure that you understand all the fees and stipulations.
 Knowledge and preparation are critical for a smooth, efficient closing with no unwelcome surprises.

 Closing thoughts: Paying for your new home